timsegraves/mongoid-geospatial/README.md

 ----------------

 We currently support GeoRuby and RGeo.
-If you require one of those, a #to_geo method will be available to all spatial fields, returning the external library corresponding object.
+If you require one of those, a #to_geo and #to_rgeo, respectivelly, method(s) will be available to all spatial fields, returning the external library corresponding object.

 To illustrate:

     class Person